anilmainali/wilsonmar.github.io/_posts/2016-04-02-beta-activities.md

    General platitudes like "oh it's great" does a marketer no good.

-   What are needed are "sound bites" and quotes that can be published.
+   Marketers need specific and relatable "sound bites" and quotes that can be published.
+An example:

+   "It now takes me 2 minutes to do what used to take 30 minutes.
+   Love the automatic features of this new release."

    So we want to encourage beta reviewers to take measurements before, during, and after demo activities.